novellac/astarter/README.md

 - [Nuxt](https://nuxt.com/docs/getting-started/introduction).
 This sits on top of Vuejs so you get a lot of the same nice coding experience, but a bunch of under the hood benefits (the nuxt website can tell you about these).
 - [Nuxt ESLint](https://eslint.nuxt.com/packages/module).
 This will keep your code using a standard style as much as possible.
 - [Nuxt Image](https://image.nuxt.com/).
 This will help optimize images, which is good for artists and other visually-driven sites.
+- [Nuxt Tailwind](https://nuxt.com/modules/tailwindcss).
+This gives a giant set of utility classes.
+It's good for spinning up new things, but has drawbacks for bigger projects.
+Use thoughtfully and don't at me lol.

 ## How to use this repo